Matrixmang0/QOSF-Screening-Tasks/README.md

-# QSOF-Screening-Tasks
+# QOSF-Screening-Tasks
-This repository contains the submission of screening tasks for QSOF mentorship program, submitted in the name of Santhosh G S.
+This repository contains the submission of screening tasks for QOSF mentorship program, submitted in the name of Santhosh G S.

 # Setting up the environment